novnc/noVNC/README.md

 ## Development

 The noVNC code is webpacked for performance reasons.
-The CI pipeline in the KasmVNC project is repsonsible for building the web code and packaging it with KasmVNC.
+The CI pipeline in the KasmVNC project is responsible for building the web code and packaging it with KasmVNC.